Trump gets tough on Chinese stocks in coronavirus standoff with Beijing

 Some U.S. companies have been caught in the middle of the conflict.

-U.S. Rep. Martha McNally, an Arizona Republican who frequently sides with the president, pressed Federal Reserve Chairman Jerome Powell on Tuesday on the central bank's selection of the asset management giant BlackRock to act as its agent in securities purchases designed to counter fallout from the coronavirus.
+U.S. Rep. Martha McSally, an Arizona Republican, pressed Federal Reserve Chairman Jerome Powell on Tuesday on the central bank's selection of the asset management giant BlackRock to act as its agent in securities purchases designed to counter fallout from the coronavirus.

 BlackRock, she said during a digital Senate Banking Committee hearing, has invested heavily in China and inquired whether any steps had been taken to ensure that fees from the Fed wouldn't be used to expand BlackRock's China holdings.